-The school had a population of pupils with 67 boys and 50 girls.
-From the 117 pupils, 6 children had been identified to be HIV/AIDS victims, 4 boys and 2 girls.
+The sub-county had a population of pupils with 167 boys and 250 girls.
+From the 417 pupils, 6 children had been identified to be HIV/AIDS victims, 4 boys and 2 girls.
 Among the 13 victims, only two were to be sampled a boy and a girl.

 The researcher used systematic sampling techniques to select the subjects, a boy and a girl respectively.
-The researcher had to choose every $K^{th}$ subject (last subject) or element in a sampling list.
+The researcher had to choose every K^{th} subject (last subject) or element in a sampling list.
 To get a boy and a girl, boys were to be selected separately from girls.
-The boy was the first element randomly selected firm the population of five boys between 1 and $K^{th}$ (last).
+The boy was the first element randomly selected firm the population of five boys between 1 and K^{th} (last).